An online shopping experience exclusively for you

 Get personalized email reminders from your favorite merchants of upcoming sales and special events.
 Invite up to four family members to open their own account and begin saving.

-- Nike: Enjoy free shipping on orders of $75 or more
+- Old Navy: Free shipping on orders of $50 or more

-Check back often for unadvertised, limited time offers.
-Join the 322,500 NEA members already registered for NEA Click & Save.
+Be sure to check Click & Save often for unadvertised, limited time offers, including discount dining certificates from Restaurant.com.
+Join the 354,200 NEA members already registered for NEA Click & Save.

 Buy from a Reputable Company.
 "First," says James Nehf, Associate Dean of Graduate Studies and Professor of Law at the Indiana University School of Law at Indianapolis, "Buy from a company you've already had success with."
 If it's not possible, he suggests visiting the Better Business Bureau (BBB) and perusing its business directory.
 "We only accredit companies we consider trustworthy," says Claire Rosenzweig, President and CEO, BBB of Metropolitan New York.
 Google and Bing online search engines are also helpful tools.
 "If the company has a bad track record, someone's probably blogging about it," adds Nehf.